How to Evaluate Data Observability Tools

 Baseline Testing Improvements -> A tool should improve our baseline testing and alerting strategy by utilizing predictive models to describe anomalous behavior with machine learning-based anomaly detection.
 These models should cover different data dimensions of data quality including freshness, row counts, and more advanced tests like expected values tests (i.e. is the latest value in an accepted range?) across different types of metrics and metadata.
 While dbt is great at what it does, it’s not smart enough to meet our data quality needs at scale.

 Test Drive Development -> A tool should change the way we develop SQL in order to be more test-driven.
 When writing SQL, data engineers sometimes view testing as an afterthought.
 Ideally, a Data Observability tool will help orchestrate complex tests on custom cadences and help facilitate test driven development (TDD).
 Testing strategies need to be comprehensive in order for data to be trustworthy.

-Features Galore -> A tool will provide better out-of-the-box features than DBT (or whatever ETL orchestration tool your team uses), but which ones do you care about?
-Examples include: mechanisms to reduce noise fatigue, integrations with all data systems and data pipelines, processes for managing tests, real-time schema change alerting, tracking errors down to the column and dashboard, and programmatic ways to interact with tests.
+Features Galore -> A tool will provide better out-of-the-box features than dbt (or whatever ETL orchestration tool your team uses), but which ones do you care about?
+Examples include: mechanisms to reduce noise fatigue, integrations with all data systems and data pipelines, processes for managing tests, real-time schema change alerting, tracking errors down to the column and dashboard through data lineage, and programmatic ways to interact with tests.
 Simple pass/fail testing won’t cut it when your team size and table counts double, so the more features a tool has the better!
 Over all of this, ideally a tool can provide a global view of the health of your data.

 Scope of Evaluation

 PoCs for other tools usually require less data, where you explore a smaller sample in greater depth.
 But data observability tools demand a broad implementation in order to be successful.